How to Write Test Cases with Examples

 Password: lNf9^Oti7^2h

-Step 4) Check behavior of the AUT.
+Step 4) Check the behavior of the AUT.

-The goal of test cases in software testing is to check behavior of the AUT for an expected result.
+The goal of test cases in software testing is to check the behavior of the AUT for an expected result.
 This needs to be documented as below

 Test Case # Test Case Description Test Data Expected Result